Melissa & Doug

 01

-Children are very imaginative when it comes to play.
-They can find new ways to interact with a toy that adults often do not expect or in ways that were not originally thought of in the intended design.
-It is beneficial to stretch their imagination.
+Children can find new ways to interact with a toy that adults often do not expect or in ways that were not originally thought of in the intended design.
+Therefore, it is crucial to design an app that encourages unstructured playtime.

 Parents are unsure if they’re helping or hurting growth